The range of things to do in Havana is incredible, and you will inevitably fall in love with this crumbling, charming city.

 The Callejón de Hamel is a really tiny street not far from El Malecon and a real must-see.
 Here, you can find some interesting street art and get a feel for the Afro-Cuban culture that is so typical of the country.
 Beware of the touts that hang out in this area, and be prepared for a lot of cat calling.

 The most famous hotel in Havana is Hotel Nacional, and it is right on the Malecon.
 This neoclassic / art decò building has a beautiful garden and a fantastic terrace with views of the ocean.
 It’s where some Cuban army officers sought refuge in 1933, hoping to get help from the US after Fulgencio Batista’s coup d’état.

 Nowadays, the hotel remains a great place to visit; it hosts events, wedding celebrations and parties such as “quinzeneras” (15 years old birthday celebrations) and it’s a great place to enjoy a sunset drink.

 Explore the Cuban Missile Crisis Tunnels

-Right behind the Malecon, on the far right corner of Hotel Nacional, you can look for the signs that point towards the tunnels where the missiles set up and aimed at the US were kept during the Cuban Missile Crisis (learn more about the crisis here).
-It’s a rather interesting place to explore and to understand more about the story of the country and of its place in the international arena.
+Right behind the Malecon, on the far right corner of Hotel Nacional, you can look for the signs that point towards the tunnels where the missiles set up and aimed at the US were kept during the Cuban Missile Crisis (learn more about it here).
+It’s a rather interesting place to explore and to understand more about the country and its place in the international arena.